Avuxo/APM/README.md

 app.use(apm(null));
 ```

-To use elsewhere in Javascript, use the exported `Heap` class.
-This will provide you with the same information that is otherwise exported through the Express middleware.
+APM can be used outside of Express aswell.
+In order to use outside of your webapp, simply use the exported `Heap` class.
+First, instantiate the `Heap` class, and when you're done call `Heap.stop();`

 ```js
 const apm = require('express-apm');